rylev/palette/README.md

 ## Examples

-Here's an example of Palette rendering a Rainbow inside your terminal:
+Here's an example of Palette rendering a rainbow inside your terminal:

 ```elixir
 rainbow = ["#622e90", "#2d3091", "#00aaea", "#02a552", "#fdea22", "#eb443b", "#f37f5a"]